Skip to Main Content

 Total Credits 60

 *Please note that courses used by the student to fulfill General Education requirements may not be used to fulfill major requirements.
-ACAD, COT, PEAC, or DAAC courses may not be used to fulfill major requirements.
+ACAD, ROAR, and PEAC courses may not be used to fulfill major requirements.

 Helpful information: